-Sigma is a 108-node HPC cluster funded by and dedicated to Linköping University users.
+Sigma is a 110-node HPC cluster funded by and dedicated to Linköping University users.
+108 of these nodes are regular CPU compute nodes, and two of the nodes are equipped with 4x Tesla V100 GPUs.

 Sigma replaced the previous cluster Gamma in August 2018.